 it’s essential to all canning so if you are looking to do this often or are looking to continue onto canning more things this is a necessity.

-Quart Mason Jars
+then you will need Quart Mason Jars

 i normally use the “regular mouth jars” but wide mouth are good too. there are a couple of companies that make these mason jars i use both Kerr and Ball both are good products.